CRYPTORCHIDISM- Undescended testicles

 The testes develop inside the abdomen in the male foetus and then descends down into the scrotum before or just after birth.
 Cryptorchidism is most commonly known as Undescended Testicle.
 It is a condition in which one or both male testes have not moved down into the proper place in the bag of skin hanging below the penis (scrotum).

-- Generally only one testicle is affected, but about 10% of the time both the testicles are undescended.
+- It affects only one penis, but about 10% of the time both the testicles are undescended.

 - Undescended Testicle is common among the premature baby boys.

 - Cryptorchidism may develop after infancy, sometimes as late as young adulthood, but that is exceptional.

 - The medical term for having one or two undescended testicles is unilateral or bilateral cryptorchidism.

 - We find this condition in 3 or 4 out of 100 newborns.

 The main sign of undescended testicle is not feeling the testicle where you would expect it in the scrotum.
 We call these as Empty Scrotum.
 During the last few couples of months of normal fetal development, the testicle descends from the abdomen through a tube-like passageway in the groin (inguinal canal) into the scrotum.
 With an undescended testicle, that process stops.

 The exact cause of undescended testicle is unknown.
 We mainly find this in premature baby boys.
 The doctor suspects that the low levels of androgens during the prenatal period are the main cause.
 Also, babies born with Klinefelter’s Syndrome, Spina Bifida and Down Syndrome are more likely to have undescended testes.
 And many of maternal, hormonal and other environmental factors leading to hormonal and physical changes can influence the development of testicles.

 Factors that can increase the risk of having undescended testicle in a newborn are: